Astarojth/FAIntbench-v1/README.md

 * PIL

 ## 🌟 Usage!
-* First, use the prompts provided by us in prompt folder
+* First, use the prompts provided by us in prompt folder to generate images.
+200 images for each prompt will be sufficient to get enough accuracy.
+The folder structure to store the result is: model_name/prompt_name/image.png
-* Second, use CLIP API provided in preprocess named 1_img2metajson.py
+* Second, use the image generanted in step 1 as input, run CLIP API "1_img2metajson.py" provided in preprocess folder "1_img2metajson.py".
+This script will output a json file containing the bias data of each model.
+* Third, use the json file generated in step 2 as input, run "2_optimize.py" provided in preprocess folder, which will also generate json files that is optimized.
+* Fourth, set the json path to each of the three implicit, explicit and eta scripts under eval for the implicit, explicit and eta script to get the result